-The macula is located in the center of the retina, the inside back layer of the eyeball that converts light and images into electrical signals that are sent to the brain.
+The macula is located in the center of the retina, the inside back layer of the eyeball that converts light and images into electrical signals that get sent to the brain.
 AMD can occur in one or both eyes, and it usually does not affect peripheral (side) vision.

 - Straight lines or faces appearing wavy

 - Doorways seeming crooked